-After reading the online overview, you are ready to use the program to configure your computer for any PCI expansion cards currently installed or any ISA expansion cards that will be installed in your computer's expansion slots.
+After reading the online overview, you are ready to use the program to configure your computer for any PCI expansion cards currently installed.

 Main Menu

 The following sections describe each of the menu options in the Main Menu and the submenus for those options.